intuit/fuzzy-matcher/README.md

 This allows both the elements to match exactly, and score at 1.0

 #### NGram token match
-In cases where breaking down the Element's in words is not feasible, we split it using NGrams.
-Take for examples email's
+In cases where breaking down the Elements in words is not feasible, we split it using NGrams.
+Take for examples emails
  * parker.james@gmail.com
  * james_parker@yahoo.com

-Here if we ignore the domain name and take 3 character sequence (tri-gram) of the data, token's will look like this
+Here if we ignore the domain name and take 3 character sequence (tri-gram) of the data, tokens will look like this

 * parker.james -> [par, ark, rke, ker, er., r.j, .ja, jam, ame, mes]
 * james_parker -> [jam, ame, mes, es_, s_p, _pa, par, ark, rke, ker]